zfegd/flights_api/README.md

 # Flights API
 A simple project to create an API delivering data from the OpenFlights Airport Database, leveraging FastAPI and Docker technologies.
 The database is taken from OpenFlights' [airport database](https://raw.githubusercontent.com/jpatokal/openflights/master/data/airports.dat).
 No real use case, just a simple exercise.
+Uses wait-for-it script taken from [here](https://github.com/vishnubob/wait-for-it).

 ## Building
 To get started with this project, you would need to have downloaded and installed Docker.
 Refer to [Docker's Getting Started Page](https://docs.docker.com/get-started/) for more details.

 Once Docker has been setup, navigate to this folder in terminal/command prompt.
 Using the Dockerfile, you can build a Docker Image using the command

 ```
 docker build -t testimage .